Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/341-pfSense-support.md

 The information about successful installation should be displayed.

-## PFS001.002 Boot pfSense serial
+## PFS001.002 Boot pfSense stable (serial output) from Hard Disk

 **Test description**

-This test aims to verify that pfSense serial could be booted on the DUT.
+This test aims to verify that pfSense stable (serial output) could be booted from the hard disk on the DUT.

 **Test configuration data**

 1. `FIRMWARE` = Dasharo
-1. `OPERATING_SYSTEM` = pfSense 2.6.0
+1. `OPERATING_SYSTEM` = pfSense stable

 **Test setup**